vantage6/vantage6-workshop/episodes/2-understanding-v6.md

 $\overline{x} =\dfrac{1}{n_a+n_b} (\sum_{i=1}^{n_a} a_i+\sum_{i=1}^{n_b} b_i)$

-Can you determine which part of the infrastructure will execute each part of the computation?
+Can you determine which part of the infrastructure will execute each part of the computation, and which is the result returned by the different parts?

 ::: solution